 Australia's Steve Irwin would respect Teddy Roosevelt as one of America's original wildlife warriors.
 Roosevelt ranks with John James Audubon of the 18th and 19th centuries in this aspect of conservation.

 The former US president did for wildlife awareness what Edward S. Curtiss did for Native American awareness during the same time period.
 We have much for which to thank all these men in preserving life.

 Reclaiming Land and Life

-President Theodore Roosevelt began the National Park Service in our country in the early 1900s and for that, he is one of the better known US Presidents.
+President Roosevelt began the National Park Service in our country in the early 1900s and for that, he is one of the better known US Presidents.